 I absolutely love cruising.
 Since the first time sailing to the Western Caribbean from New Orleans in 2002, I was hooked.
 Now, after 50+ cruises under my belt, I still love the itineraries, the ship’s activities, the delicious food, meeting people from all over the world, and making memories on the high seas.
 Here are my all-time favorite cruises.

 This was a trip of a lifetime.
 I truly needed a vacation when I got home due to the long days in port (much longer than a typical Caribbean cruise) and the number of things we saw in each country.
-The cruise highlights were a fun food tour around parts of Athens I had not seen on previous trips, touring the hanging monasteries in Volos, visiting the historical region of Khios, and exploring a remarkable UNESCO World Heritage Site in Bulgaria.
-We also had a visit to Constanta, my first time in Romania.
+The cruise highlights were a fun food tour around parts of Athens I had not seen on previous trips, a tour of the hanging monasteries in Volos, a visit to the historical region of Khios, and a remarkable UNESCO World Heritage site in Bulgaria.
+We also made a visit to Constanta — my first time in Romania.

-Fun Fact: My friend and I had not heard much about Tallinn, Estonia, so we almost skipped it and stayed on the ship because it was our only time to rest during the packed itinerary.
-She found a fun-sounding food tour, which is why we got off the boat.
-It turns out, Tallinn was our favorite cruise port of the trip and is still my favorite European city.
-Don’t miss a port… no matter how tired you are.
+Fun Fact: She and I had not heard much about Tallinn, Estonia, so we almost skipped it and stayed on the ship since it was our only time to rest during the packed Baltic capitals itinerary.
+We found a fun-sounding food tour, which is why we got off the boat at all.
+As it turns out, Tallinn was our favorite cruise port of the trip and is still my favorite European city.
+Moral of the story — don’t miss a port… no matter how tired you are.

 My friend, Angie, and I cruised to Canada and New England with Holland America after I drooled over that cruise for nearly a dozen years.
 We flew to Montreal, where we overnighted and explored the city before boarding the cruise.
-Our itinerary was Quebec City, Charlottetown (Prince Edward Island), and both Halifax and Sydney, Nova Scotia.
+Our cruise itinerary was Quebec City, Charlottetown (Prince Edward Island), and both Halifax and Sydney in Nova Scotia.

 Back in the U.S., we stopped in Bangor, Maine, and the cruise disembarked in Boston.
-The cruise ship itself was fantastic, one of the most excellent oceanliner ships I’ve ever sailed on, and we could not have been more pleased with the food, entertainment, and excursion choices.
+The cruise ship itself was fantastic, one of the most excellent ocean-liner ships I’ve ever sailed on.
+We could not have been more pleased with the food, entertainment, and excursion choices.

-In Quebec City, afternoon tea at the Château Frontenac is a must, and in PEI, we toured the Anne of Green Gables sites.
+In Quebec City, afternoon tea at the Château Frontenac is a must, and in PEI, we toured the beloved Anne of Green Gables sites.
 One of the most photographic sights in Canada is Peggy’s Point Lighthouse at Peggy’s Cove.
-We took that excursion which also visited the somber Titanic graveyard.
+We took that excursion, which also visited the somber Titanic graveyard.

 In Maine, we rented a car, explored Acadia National Park at our own speed, feasted a local lobster roll, drove by the mega-mansions in Seal Harbor, and ate blueberry ice cream.